 As someone who has typically had very long-lived dogs, I have frequently had to deal with various types of illnesses and disorders, including canine spondylosis.
 The name of this condition sounds scary, but it’s actually quite manageable with a little common sense and some help from your veterinarian.

-Canine spondylosis is similar to arthritis in that it is progressive, and cannot be cured.
+Canine spondylosis is similar to arthritis in that it causes pain, is progressive, and cannot be cured.
 It occurs usually in older dogs, generally along the spine.
 It’s actually a way in which the dog’s body reacts to degenerating spinal disks – bone spurs begin to develop in order to close up the gaps between the disks.
 It’s a natural response to a problematic condition, but you could think of it as adaptation gone crazy, because the problem is that although these bone spurs do a very good job of bridging the gaps, the process can lead to limited flexibility and a reduction in the range of motion.

 Usually, by the time canine spondylosis is identified, the dog is coming toward the end of his life.
 Obviously, this has a sort of back-handed benefit in that the dog will most likely die, or need to be euthanized, for other reasons, and is not likely to suffer much from the condition.

-As to suffering in general, spondylosis is not thought to be all that painful – at least not when you compare it with some of the other conditions that can afflict aging dogs.
+As to suffering in general, canine spondylosis is not thought to be all that painful – at least not when you compare it with some of the other conditions that can afflict aging dogs.
 Of course there are always exceptions, and in rare cases, canine spondylosis can be truly debilitating.
 Most of the time, though, the condition will cause only minor pain that can be easily managed with over-the-counter remedies that your vet can recommend.

 Usually, the main symptom of canine spondylosis is that the dog will begin to limp.
 He might also appear to have difficulty with movement, and may adopt a gait that will cause the owner to wonder if perhaps the dog has a sore back.

 As previously stated, with most dogs, spondylosis is simply a natural consequence of aging.
 It hardly ever occurs in younger dogs.
 When it does, it’s usually hereditary.
 Therefore, if you have a young dog that has developed spondylosis, and his parents also had the disorder at a young age, it would be best to neuter the dog to prevent the condition being passed on to further generations.
 And obviously, no matter how beautiful your dogs are, you will not want to engineer a breeding if there is a risk of passing canine spondylosis on to the litter.
-This is because once the condition develops in a dog, it will not go away, and will inevitably become worse.
+This is because once the condition develops in a dog, it will not go away, and it will inevitably become worse.

 Canine spondylosis is also believed to be sometimes caused by repeated stress on the dog’s joints.
 In this regard, it can occur earlier in very active dogs.
 Conversely, spondylosis can develop in dogs that don’t get enough exercise.
 Other causes can include poor nutrition (which can prevent the bones and spinal disks from developing properly), environmental factors, and a suppressed immune system (see 16 Best Immune System Boosters for Dogs to learn ways to improve your dog’s resistance to various diseases and conditions).